DataDog/integrations-core/traffic_server/README.md

 ### Metrics

-See [metadata.csv][7] for a list of metrics provided by this check.
+See [metadata.csv][7] for a list of metrics provided by this integration.

 ### Log collection